 Love Food, Hate Waste

 Food waste is a major issue.
-Every year UK households throw away seven million tonnes of food and drink.
+Every year UK households throw away 6.7 million tonnes of food and drink.
 Some is inedible - such as peelings, cores and bones - but the majority is, or once was, perfectly good food.
 Little by little, all this waste adds up.
-Wasting this food costs the average family of four more than £60 a month - the equivalent of £800 a year!
+Wasting this food costs the average household £470 a year, rising to £700 for a family with children, the equivalent of almost £60 a month!

 Love Food, Hate Waste Challenge